EudiaApentsui/alx-system_engineering-devops/0x00-shell_basics/README.md

 changing the working directory to the previous one

 a script to list all files in the current, parent and /boot directory including hidden files in a log format

+a script that prints the type of file named iamafile